SLT 56 Franziska: Description

 The heavy transporter Franziska belongs to the Bundeswehr's 3rd generation of vehicles and extends the ability to carry extra heavy tanks.
 While the STL56 is externally similar to the SLT 50, it is in fact an independently and completely new developed vehicle.
-The best way to tell the SLT56 apart from the Elefant are the tandem lights the SLT56 carries in the front bumper, while the Elefant only has single lights.
+The best way to tell the SLT56 apart from the Elefant is by the tandem lights the SLT56 carries in the front bumper, while the Elefant only has single lights.
 Technically, they differ in the drive train and the engine.
 The trailer is also different, as is the configuration of the winches and boxes.
 Similar to the Elefant, the SLT56 is equipped with two Rotzler winches for pulling tanks or other disabled vehicles onto the trailer.
 The trailer's platform measures 8.9m by 3.15m, the weight is distributed on 24 wheels, two per short axle, six of those axles per side (the front two are steerable).

 In 1993 the SLT56 was modified due to the experiences while deployed with the UN in Somalia.
 The fenders were strengthened, the anchoring of the winch was modified, air-suspended drivers' seats were installed, and the vehicles were equipped with more storage space.

 While being deployed in Somalia, the SLT56 was used with the old (Elefant's) trailer.
 This means that the new trailer was never used in the white UN paint scheme.